Disulfiram is a medication used to help people maintain sobriety. Learn about the role Disulfiram in recovery and aftercare programs.

 - Support group meetings, like Alcoholics Anonymous and Al-Anon

 Sobriety is a lifelong journey that takes time and patience.
 If you or someone you love is suffering from alcoholism, it’s time to start on the path to a healthier and alcohol-free lifestyle.
 Millions of people worldwide check into rehab programs to overcome an AUD each and every year.
-Our treatment specialists will be by your side every step of the way – from helping you find the right facility to the admissions process and long-term care programs.
+Our treatment providers will be by your side every step of the way – from helping you find the right facility to the admissions process and long-term care programs.

 Disulfiram in Treating Alcoholism

 Disulfiram has proven to be very effective in treating AUDs.
-Once alcohol is removed entirely from the body, your treatment specialist may prescribe disulfiram.
+Once alcohol is removed entirely from the body, your treatment provider may prescribe disulfiram.
 Because this medication can produce uncomfortable feelings when mixed with alcohol, it is only administered after withdrawal symptoms have subsided.

 The prescription comes in a tablet form and is usually taken every morning.
-At first, your treatment specialist may prescribe a strong dose of disulfiram, which will help you better manage any urges to drink.
+At first, your treatment provider may prescribe a strong dose of disulfiram, which will help you better manage any urges to drink.
 This allows you to focus solely on your health and recovery.
 Doses of the medication are typically adjusted over time based on your treatment progress.